uhop/stream-chain/README.md

   * If a value is a function, a [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream is created, which calls this function with two parameters: `chunk` (an object), and an optional `encoding`.
 See [Node's documentation](https://nodejs.org/api/stream.html#stream_transform_transform_chunk_encoding_callback) for more details on those parameters.
 The function will be called in context of the created stream.
     * If it is a regular function, it can return:
       * Regular value:
-        * Array of values to pass several or zero values to the next stream as they are.
+        * *(depricated since 2.1.0)* Array of values to pass several or zero values to the next stream as they are.
           ```js
           // produces no values:
           x => []